 Three exercises for bone spur treatment

-Talk to your doctor about the three most common exercises for bone spur treatment to find out if they can help you find pain relief.
+Talk to your doctor about the following three common exercises for bone spur treatment to find out if they can help you find pain relief:

-- Lower back stretches – Lengthening your spine with lower back stretches will help to reduce the pressure on your pinched nerve caused by a bone spur.
-Stand with your feet shoulder width apart and place your hands on your lower back.
-Slowly arch your chest upward and bend you back backward, lengthening your lumbar spine.
+- Lower back stretches.
+Lengthening your spine with lower back stretches will help to reduce the pressure on your pinched nerve caused by a bone spur.
+Stand with your feet shoulder-width apart and place your hands on your lower back.
+Slowly arch your chest upward and bend your back backward, lengthening your lumbar spine.
 You can also lie on your back and take turns bringing your knees slowly to your chest.
 This is often a recommended stretch for bone spur treatment, but consult your doctor before performing it.

-- Neck rotation – One stretch to add into your bone spur treatment plan for neck pain is a simple neck rotation.
-Stand with your feet shoulder width apart and slowly bend your neck to the right, as if trying to touch your ear to your shoulder.
+- Neck rotation.
+One stretch to add into your bone spur treatment plan for neck pain is a simple neck rotation.
+Stand with your feet shoulder-width apart and slowly bend your neck to the right, as if you are trying to touch your ear to your shoulder.
 Slowly make clockwise circles.
 Bring your head back to neutral.
 Slowly bend your neck to the left and make counter-clockwise circles.

-For more information about bone spur treatment options, contact Laser Spine Institute.
+If you are not experiencing relief from bone spur exercises after several weeks or months, reach out to Laser Spine Institute.
 To date, our minimally invasive procedures have helped more than 75,000 patients find relief from chronic neck and back pain.
-We can provide you with a no-cost MRI review* to determine if you are a candidate for our minimally invasive spine surgery.
+We can provide you with a free MRI review* to determine if you are a candidate for our minimally invasive spine surgery.

 To treat bone spurs, our highly skilled surgeons are able to use a small incision that does not unnecessarily disrupt the muscles or ligaments near the spine, thereby allowing for a shorter recovery and a lower risk of complication compared to traditional open spine surgery.^ Contact our dedicated team today with any questions or concerns you may have about our outpatient procedures.